-Means of sustenance – for the same reason mentioned above, you need to present some proof that you have the means to support yourself while you stay in New Zealand.
-That way, you eliminate the thought that you may go to New Zealand to find illegal work.
+Evidence of financial means – for the same reason mentioned above, you need to present some proof that you have the means to support yourself while you stay in New Zealand.

-Proof of good character – while this may seem a sensitive subject, you need to be of good character to go to New Zealand.
+Proof of 'good character' – while this may seem like a strange requirement, you need to be of 'good character' to go to New Zealand.
 People with a criminal record go through special procedures (they apply for a visa even if they are from a visa waiver country,) and it is of the utmost importance that you disclose your criminal history should you have one.

 The bottom line is that the New Zealand visa requirements for Nigerian citizens are the same as for everyone who wants to apply.
 We think there is nothing on that list that is difficult to obtain, and you should have an easy time going through the list. iVisa does not ask anything that is not absolutely necessary, but you need to make an effort.
 It is still better than going to an embassy, don’t you agree?